lintonmack/course/week10/lesson1_part3.md

 1. Create a new test inside `User.test.js` for `login requests user with matching email address and password`.

 2. Inside the callback function, call `spyOn`.
 Pass `User` as the first argument and `'findOne'` as the second argument.
+Assign the return value to a variable named `spy`.
 [Refresh your knowledge on spies](https://github.com/MCRcodes/course/blob/master/week7/lesson1_page5.md).

 3. Next, create an object literal with properties `emailAddress` and `password`, and provide dummy (but valid) values.
 Assign it to variable `user`: